-- 4.17 Adequate power supplies during DEC shall be ensured considering the necessary actions and the timeframes defined in the DEC analysis, taking into account natural hazards. - 4.18 Batteries shall have adequate capacity to provide the necessary DC power until recharging can be established or other means are in place.
+- F4.17 Adequate power supplies during DEC shall be ensured considering the necessary actions and the timeframes defined in the DEC analysis, taking into account external hazards. - F4.18 Batteries shall have adequate capacity to provide the necessary DC power until recharging can be established or other means are in place.

-5. Review of the design extension conditions
+F5.
+Review of the design extension conditions